-Age UK have great resources for the LGBTQ+ older community to help you undesrtsand your rights and make sure they're always respected.
+Age UK has great resources for the LGBTQ+ older community to help you understand your rights and make sure they're always respected.

-West Sussex County Council have put together some local advice to young persons and the families of to support them through their journey.
+West Sussex County Council have put together some local advice to young persons and their families to support them through their journey.

-MindOut is a LGBTQ+ mental health service run by and for the LGBTQ+ community.
-They work to imporve the mental health and wellbeing of the community and to make mental health a community concern.
+MindOut is an LGBTQ+ mental health service run by and for the LGBTQ+ community.
+They work to improve the mental health and well-being of the community and to make mental health a community concern.

 One in 6-7 men will be a victim of domestic abuse in their lifetime.
 If you or someone you know is experiencing Domestic Abuse then please have a look at our page, we are here for you and you are not alone.